abriellechan/abriellechan/README.md

-### Hi there 👋 !
+### Hi there 👋

 Hi!
-My name is Abrielle Chan and I'm a 3rd year studying Computer Science.
+My name is Abrielle Chan and I'm a 3rd year studying Computer Science!

 **what i'm up to now:**
 > tba